ayoubelmhamdi/typst-phd-AI-Medical/main.typ

 4. Classifying the nodules using a classification model.
 5. Diagnosing the patient based on the malignancy of the identified nodules, combining segmentation and classification models for a final diagnosis.

+=== Definitions.

+- *CNN*: The design of a convolutional neural network for detecting tumors are based on alternative image recognition that can be used as a starting point.
+This Convolutional neural networks typically have a tail, backbone, and head.
+The tail processes the input, while the backbone contains most of the layers arranged in series of blocks.
+The head converts the output from the backbone to the desired output form.

+- *Epoch Training*: The epoch is divided into 20193 steps called batches, each containing 256 data points.
+Once the data is loaded and the training process begins, monitoring the performance of the computing resources is crucial to ensure that resources are being used effectively.

+- *Metrics*: displays training and validation metrics in a graphical format, making it easier to interpret the data.
+We can adjust the smoothing option to remove noise from trend lines if our data is noisy.

+  - Recall is the ability to identify all relevant things.
+  - while precision is the ability to identify only relevant things.

+The logging output are include the precision by including the count of correctly identified and the total number of samples for both negative and positive samples.

+- *Overfitting*: Overfitting occurs when a model learns specific properties of the training set, losing the ability to generalize, and making it less accurate in predicting samples that haven't been trained on.
+For instance.
+To avoid overfitting, we must examine the right metrics.
+Looking at our overall loss, everything might seem fine, but that's because our validation set is unbalanced, and the negative samples dominate, making it hard for the model to memorize individual details.
+To prevent overfitting, we use data augmentation, which involves modifying a dataset by applying synthetic alterations to individual samples, resulting in a new dataset with a larger number of effective samples.
+Five specific data augmentation techniques are discussed, including mirroring the image, shifting it by a few voxels, scaling it up or down, rotating it around the head-foot axis, and adding noise to the image.

+- *Data Automating*: This technique are designed to create new training samples from the existing ones by applying simple transformations.
+The transformations include shifting/mirroring, scaling, rotation, and adding noise.

 == Manipulation the Data

 === Data Conversions